 Inventor: Tim Berners – Lee

 Sir Tim Berners – Lee came from a family with an extensive background in computer technology.
-Naturally, while growing up, he developed a liking of the same field.
-As a young person, he would devise gadgets to control his toys and make new use out of old machines.
+Naturally, while growing up, he developed a liking for the same field.
+As a young person, he would devise gadgets to control his toys and make new use of old machines.

 Berners – Lee graduated from Oxford University.
 Shortly after, he was employed as a software engineer at CERN, a physics laboratory in Switzerland.
 While he was there, he saw the great need for scientists to share information smoothly, effectively and instantly.

 He found out that this can be made possible with the hypertext technology that was already present at that time, but its full potential has yet to be maximized.
 In 1989, he made a proposal outlining his ideas and labelled it “Information Management.”
 His work was rejected at first, but he was given time to work on it some more.